06mferrier/06mferrier.github.io/pages/unused.md

+I have arranged the links below so that the most accessible writing examples appear before any intense maths.

 ## How to Write Mathematics Help Pages
 This link takes you to a static site, (most likley) written using Asciidoc and generated using Antora.
 It contains my efforts at providing clear documentation for undergraduate students on how to write and proofread mathematics at university level.